freeCodeCamp/freeCodeCamp/guide/english/algorithms/graph-algorithms/breadth-first-search/index.md

 Breadth First Search is complete on a finite set of nodes and optimal if the cost of moving from one node to another is constant.

+### Application

+1. To find all connected components in a given graph
+2. To find the shortest path between two nodes of any weighted or unweighted graph
+3. To find all nodes within an individual connected components

 ### C++ code for BFS implementation

 ```cpp